About Vasectomy

 Over 500,000 vasectomies per year are performed in the US, and Dr. Curington has studied the most gentle, most effective technique.
 Below we’ll learn more about how this is done.

 First we’ll review the old days.
 The traditional technique is to make an incision on each side of the scrotum, to pull the tubes up through these incisions, and to cut the tubes.
-The patient would usually need stitches a few days to a week to recover.
+The patient would usually need stitches for a few days to a week to recover.

 Vasectomy Procedure